 It’s important to keep the conversation positive and focused on working as a team.
 If you haven’t done so already, take this time to implement an organizational chore chart.
 Although you might have to fight your way through some eye rolls, persevere and assign cleaning tasks to house members equally to ensure the cleaning gets done in a consistent and fair way.

-To learn more about Closet America’s amazing closet organization systems and see some of our beautiful designs, check out our closet ideas and design guide here.
+To learn more about Closet America’s amazing closet organization systems and see some of our beautiful designs, our custom closet ideas and closet design guide here.
 To meet one of our professional closet designers, call 800-747-3217 to schedule your FREE design consultation.